 One of the largest plazas in Europe, Krakow’s market square was the hub of city life since medieval times, and it is even now.
 Climb the hall tower to get a panoramic view of the beautiful square.
-With sunny outdoor cafes, street artists and shopping centres, the square is a must visit during the day.
-You will also find quite a few amber products ranging from incense to jewellery, in the stores here, something Poland is quiet known for.
+With sunny outdoor cafes, street artists and shopping centres, the square is a must-visit during the day.
+You will also find quite a few amber products ranging from incense to jewellery, in the stores here, something Poland is quite known for.
 Krakow Cloth Hall is sprawling with wooden toys, clothes, amber pieces and handicrafts.
 It’s an authentic Krakow shopping experience.
 The square is also your ideal location to taste some reasonably priced Polish cuisine while enjoying some live music.
-Krakow’s music culture is definitely worth a mention with city’s innumerable jazz bars (Harris Piano Jazz bar being one of the popular ones), Chopin concerts and performance venues.
-Head over to Stary Port, a one of a kind sailor bar, for some drunken sing alongs.
+Krakow’s music culture is definitely worth a mention with the city’s innumerable jazz bars (Harris Piano Jazz bar being one of the popular ones), Chopin concerts and performance venues.
+Head over to Stary Port, a one of a kind sailor bar, for some drunken sing-alongs.

 Krakow Travel Guide Destination #3: Old Synagogue

 Constructed in the 15th century, the Old Synagogue now hosts a series of exhibitions on Jewish culture and Judaism in Poland.
-You’ll get to witness a lot of traditional Jewish culture, including clothing, paintings and craft items along with Jewish artifacts like Torah adornments.
-While these are just the permanent exhibitions, there are a host of temporary exhibitions every week as well.
+You’ll get to witness a lot of traditional Jewish culture, including clothing, paintings and craft items along with Jewish artefacts like Torah adornments.
+While these are just permanent exhibitions, there are a host of temporary exhibitions every week as well.

 Krakow Travel Guide Destination #4: Schindler’s Factory

 Poland’s journey through World War II deeply affects the contemporary culture of Poland.
-Schindler’s factory has a series of exhibits regarding the Nazi occupation.
-The historical significance of the factory is actually quiet a positive one.
-Oskar Schindler, the Nazi factory owner had saved the lives of his Jewish workers.
+Schindler’s factory has a series of exhibits regarding the occupation.
+The historical significance of the factory is actually quite a positive one.
+Oskar Schindler, the factory owner had saved the lives of his Jewish workers.
 The museum, unlike a regular display of artefacts, also has a lot of artistic interpretation and creative representation in its exhibits.
 The factory turned museum, gives a theatrical experience as you amble through cobblestoned streets, through trams and inside ghettos.
 Be sure to try out their memory machines which give the visitors a stamp commemorating a historical event for you to take home.
-For someone who is really looking to experience the culture of a place quite genuinely, this place is a must visit.
+For someone who is really looking to experience the culture of a place quite genuinely, this place is a must-visit.
 It is one of the most intelligently constructed museums, making history and memories tangible.
 The entry fee is 400 rupees.

 Krakow Travel Guide Destination #5: Wieliczka Salt Mine

-You would never think mines can look this breathtaking.
+You would never think mine can look this breathtaking.
 With faint orange lighting and stunning chandeliers, it’s like a magical underground town.
 The mine has many chapels, salt lakes and alleys with some beautiful sculptures and interiors.
 A guided group tour costs around 2000 rupees.